 The Group's broad geographical and customer distribution limits the concentration of credit risk.
-No single customer accounted for more than 10% of the Group's sales during the year ended December 31, 2016 (no single customer accounted for more than 10% of the Group's sales during the year ended December 31, 2015 and one customer accounted for approximately 12% in 2014).
-No other single customer accounted for more than 10% of the Group's sales during the years ended December 31, 2014.
+No single customer accounted for more than 10% of the Group's sales during the year ended December 31, 2017 (no single customer accounted for more than 10% of the Group's sales during the years ended December 31, 2016 and December 31, 2015).